Gold (East 17 song)

 "Gold" is a song by English boy band East 17, taken from the band's debut album, Walthamstow (1993).
-Written by Tony Mortimer, it was released on 2 November 1992 as the second single from the album.
-The song was successful in only a few countries, peaking at number two in Sweden, number three in Finland, and number 28 in the UK.
-Outside Europe, it reached number one for four weeks in Israel.
+Written by Tony Mortimer and produced by Ian Curnow and Phil Harding, it was released on 2 November 1992 by London Records as the second single from the album.
+In Australia, it instead served as the album's fifth single in November 1993.
+"Gold" was successful in only a few countries, peaking at number two in Sweden, number three in Finland, and number 28 in the UK.
+A music video was produced to promote the single, directed by Jaswinder Bancil, depicting the band performing the track whilst wearing angel wings.